Crew of the Titanic: Restaurant

 The À La Carte Restaurant was located on B Deck, just below the fourth funnel.
 It was a private concession managed by A. P. Luigi Gatti, an Italian businessman who owned two other restaurants in London, as well as the À La Carte Restaurant on the RMS Olympic.
 The restaurant was open from 8:00 am to 11:00 pm and was open only to First Class passengers.
 The staff were not paid by the White Star Line, but by Mr. Gatti himself, who was on the Titanic for its maiden voyage.
 The restaurant was self-sufficient with its own cooks, waiters, cleanup crew, and other staff.
 Most of the employees were French or Italian nationals.
+Because of their nationalities, they were looked down upon by the British crew, who considered them "lowlife continentals."

-Of the entire staff of 66 people, only one male clerk and two female cashiers survived.
-Several Titanic survivors indicated that the restaurant employees were locked in their quarters by the stewards to prevent them from rushing the lifeboats.
-It has never been confirmed whether this was true or not.
+Of the entire staff of 69 people, only one male clerk and the two female cashiers survived.
+It was said that after the collision, the employees were locked into their quarters because some of the crew feared they would rush the lifeboats.